All Episodes

 We meet with them tomorrow morning.

-So uh you know, there's conversations going on all the time, Sean.
+So, you know, there's conversations going on all the time, Sean.

-This is the way this is the way Congress works.
+This is the way Congress works.

 You're talking with your colleagues all the time on trying to get the bill that you think is going to help the families you get to represent.

-If in fact this had gotten done sooner.
+If, in fact, this had gotten done sooner.

 That is beyond frustrating to me.